abdulRaw/cardsGame/README.md

 ### GameLoad's

 Choose a card from the scattered card's .
-Place it Card Holder
+Place it in Card Holder

-If selected card is placed on a correct place Card-Holder .
+If selected card is placed on a correct  Card-Holder .
 Then selected card disappear .
-And selected card will be added into Card-Holder
+And selected card will be added into Card-Holder stack

 If selected card is not placed in correct card-Holder.
 Game Resets...